theatretrain curve 01

 Leah Harding-Payne

-Leah has moved to Colchester in 2015 to study Musical Theatre at University Centre Colchester and after graduating decided to continue living there.
+Leah moved to Colchester in 2015 to study Musical Theatre at University Centre Colchester and after graduating decided to continue living there.
 She grew up in a very musical family who taught her pretty much everything she knows about music and blessed her with a love and appreciation from a young age.

 She has always had a passion for performing but especially for singing, and a love for harmonies.
 During university she belonged to a harmony singing group called Singdicate Vocal Ensemble and frequently performed pieces with a 12 part harmony.